ymath-io/ymath.io/content/courses/chomp/index.md.md

 Consider the program's analysis of the $3\times 8$ game of Chomp.
 There are $164$ distinct nonempty positions, comprising $144$ winning positions and $20$ losing positions.
 Of the $24$ potential starting moves, the single winning move is cutting at $(2,5)$.
 Assuming optimal play where Player 2 defends as long as possible, the game length is $16$.

 I was surprised that there is a single winning move at the beginning.
 That means every other cut gives the opponent a winning position, on which he can capitalize.
 Indeed, the proportion of winning to losing moves is roughly $7:1$.
 Also surprising is the sheer length of the game: $16$ moves means that after the first cut, all subsequent cuts remove a single square.
 And the strategy just seems... random.

 ## How random?

 Having reached the limit of "L"s and squares whose strategy is orderly and proven, we can try to understand the problem through large-scale calculation.
-The degree of chaos remains unclear,
+The degree of game complexity remains unclear.

 A simple one is to try estimate the proportion of winning and losing positions; if $W(S)$ is all the winning positions in $S$, we'd like to estimate